 Across our school, we have recognition boards for children.
 It is our aim that children are excited to meet the expectations of school and have their efforts recognised.
 Throughout a school day or week, all adults around school and in class will be looking out for children who go 'above and beyond' both for themselves and others.
 When this behaviour is recognised, they are added to the recognition board.
 This way of working encourages all children to support each other to be recognised for their efforts and exemplary behaviour.
-If a child makes a mistake or does not meet the expected behaviours, their name will not be removed from the recognition board because one does not undo the other.
-Instead, we will look at our restorative actions to ensure a child understands why their mistake did not meet our expectations.
+Because we insist upon high-standards of behaviour and an atmosphere of mutual respect, if a child reaches stage 3 of the behaviour script (Appendix 2) then their name is removed from the recognition board.
+This is because, by this point, a child will have been given the opportunity and support to turn their behaviour around and by not doing so they are behaving in a way that is both detrimental to learning and disrespectful towards adults.
+On Fridays there is a 15 minute class-based celebration assembly where the teacher can share the achievements that they have recognised and children can recognise achievement in others.
+This is then followed by a 15 rewarding activity for any child that is on the recognition board will complete a goal-setting activity where they will have to explain how they are going to get on the recognition board next week.